Mistakes People Make When Starting Online

 • Clicking suspicious links

-• Using weak passwords
+• Using weak or repeated passwords

 6. Being Inconsistent

-• Builds habits
+• Builds productive habits

-• Improves skills steadily
+• Improves skills over time

 • Creates momentum

-7. Comparing Progress With Others
+7. Comparing Yourself to Others

-Why this hurts motivation
+Why this is harmful:

-Better mindset
+Better mindset:

 8. Avoiding Practice and Real Application